 The Climate Action Incentive Payment (CAIP) is a program established by the Government of Canada to help individuals and families in specific provinces offset the costs associated with federal pollution pricing.

-CAIP consists of a basic amount and a supplement for residents of small and rural communities.
 If you are a resident of Alberta, Saskatchewan, Manitoba, Ontario, Newfoundland and Labrador, Nova Scotia, Prince Edward Island, or New Brunswick you can receive your Climate Action Incentive Payment (CAIP).

 Jump to: